- Safety Gallery

 Ski Patrol & First Aid Stations

 The main Medical Services Area (MSA) is located in the Main Level of the Base Lodge.
-Ski Patrol stations are located at the tops of Little Whiteface, Summit Chair, Lookout Chair, Mountain Run Slalom Finish Building, and at Bear Den Lodge during holiday periods.
+Ski Patrol stations are located at the tops of Little Whiteface, Summit Quad, and Lookout Triple; the base of the Summit Quad (on skier's left); and at Bear Den Lodge during holiday periods.

 Emergency notices are posted at the base of every lift.
 Announcements will also be made over the public-address system.
 Always arrange a meeting place and time with the members of your group in case someone becomes separated.